 The Alabama Post-Election Audit Act mandates that the judge of probate in each county conduct a post-election audit following every countywide and statewide general election to verify the accuracy of the reported election results.
-The audit will involve a random selection of at least one precinct and one race, excluding absentee and provisional ballots, as determined by the county's canvassing board.
-The judge of probate is responsible for organizing the audit, appointing inspectors and poll workers, and ensuring that all necessary election materials are available for the audit process.
-The audit must begin no earlier than 31 days after the election and be completed within 30 days.
+The act requires the canvassing board of each county to randomly select at least one precinct and one race for the audit, which must occur no earlier than 31 days after the election and be completed within 30 days.
+The judge of probate is responsible for organizing the audit, appointing inspectors and poll workers, and ensuring that all ballots and election materials are securely handled and reported.
+The findings of the audit must be reported to the Secretary of State, who will make the results public.

 Statutes affected: